oral-history-digital/ohd/README.md

 ## Solr configuration in production

+The Solr configuration is saved in *solr/configsets/sunspot/conf/schema.xml*.
+The configuration is automatically picked up when using Sunspot Solr in development but needs to be set up by hand in staging or production.

-The Solr configuration is saved in *solr/configsets/sunspot/conf/schema.xml* Two changes two the original config file have been made so far:
+Two changes to the original config file have been made so far:
 * charFilter with "mapping-ISOLatin1Accent.txt" for folding diacritical characters
 * GermanLightStemFilter for analyzing German language